 Book Your Trip to London: Logistical Tips and Tricks

 Book Your Flight

 Find a cheap flight by using Skyscanner or Momondo.
 They are my two favorite search engines, because they search websites and airlines around the globe, so you always know no stone is being left unturned.

 You can book your hostel with Hostelworld as they have the best inventory.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and budget hotels.
 Some of my favorite places to stay in London are:

-For more suggested places to stay, check out this longer list of hostels.
+For more suggested places to stay, check out this longer list of the hostels in London!